folkforms/docker-tasks/tests/test-cases/test-case-build-p.md

 ## Description

-Test when we call 'build -p' it executes the correct command.
+Test when we call 'build -p' it executes the correct commands.

 ## Input config